 Financing Your Online Master's in Health Education Program

-Approximately two-thirds of today's college students rely on loans to fund their education, but there are plenty of overlooked financing options you can use to reduce your overall student debt.
+Approximately 66% of today's college students rely on loans to fund their education, but there are plenty of overlooked financing options you can use to reduce your overall student debt.

-Completing the Free Application for Federal Student Aid (FAFSA) is a crucial first step for any student with financial needs.
+Completing the FAFSA serves as a crucial first step for any student with financial needs.
 Our FAFSA guide features a step-by-step rundown on the process and answers to several frequently asked questions.

-Online programs can provide an affordable and flexible option for women trying to balance the demands of work, family, and earning their degree.
-We’ve curated a list of valuable scholarships specifically for women.
+Online programs can provide an affordable and flexible option for women trying to balance the demands of work, family, and earning their degrees.
+This list provides access to valuable scholarships specifically for women.

-Online college programs can be a flexible, affordable option for single parents who are interested in earning a degree and securing their family's financial future.
-We’ve compiled a list of scholarships, grants, and other financial aid options geared toward single moms and dads.
+Online college programs serve as a flexible, affordable option for single parents interested in earning a degree and securing their family's financial future.
+The list on this link provides access to scholarships, grants, and other financial aid options geared toward single parents.